purnur-schneider/purnur-schneider.github.io/docs/hireme2.md

 - Logical and focused, I undertake my projects with enthusiasm and full responsibility.
-- Versatile, I have worked in various kinds of environments related to investment management, including teaching, research,  financial analysis, operations, and accounting, and performed multiple tasks within each domain.
+- Versatile, I have performed multiple tasks in various environments related to investment management, including teaching, research,  financial analysis, operations, and accounting.
 - Hard worker and always zealous to learn; in the past few years, I have improved my training in finance and engaged as a volunteer.